IDAES/idaes-pse/docs/user_guide/vis/index.rst

 * **Refresh**: Update the view with any changes made to the flowsheet from the Python side.
   This also has the effect of saving the current layout.
-* **Save**: Save the current layout to the data store that was specified with the visualization was launched. ote his does *not* update with any changes made to the flowsheet in Python (use *Refresh* for that).
+* **Save**: Save the current layout to the data store that was specified with the visualization was launched.
+Note that this does *not* update with any changes made to the flowsheet in Python (use *Refresh* for that).
   Neither does it have any effect on the Python flowsheet values, as the IFV cannot modify the underlying flowsheet.
 * **Export**: Save the flowsheet or stream table as a file.